mzhang2021/cp-blog/_posts/2021-09-10-divide-and-conquer.md

     return min(solve(l, idx - 1) + solve(idx + 1, r) + mn, r - l + 1);
 }
 ```
+<details markdown="1" style="margin-bottom: 5%"><summary>An Aside</summary>
-As an aside, notice that this code allows applying type 2 operations on some $a_i = 0$, which is technically not allowed.
+Notice that this code allows applying type 2 operations on some $a_i = 0$, which is technically not allowed.
 Luckily, we will never do that in the optimal solution anyways, so it's ok that our code permits this possibility.
 This is actually a very common trick in CP: relaxing the conditions of the problem to ease the implementation because we know the optimal solution will follow a stricter set of conditions.
 [This problem](https://codeforces.com/contest/1473/problem/E) is another example of that trick (though it's not a D&Q problem).
 </details>

 One question left: what's the time complexity?
 One way of bounding the time complexity is doing the same thing we did in our merge sort example: bound the height of the recursive tree and the amount of work we perform on each height.
 The worst case would be doing uneven splits every time (i.e. always having the minimum element be $l$): $[1, n] \implies [2, n] \implies [3, n] \implies \dots$, giving us $\mathcal O(n)$ height.
 On each layer, we iterate over all the elements in the array at most once in one of the states on that layer, giving us $\mathcal O(n)$ work per layer, so our complexity is $\mathcal O(n^2)$, which is fast enough for the constraints of this problem.